Maktor/Milestone-2-NCSTATE-Bootcamp/README.md

 # BUDGET TRACKER
 Welcome to this MERN Application!

-This application is developed by NCSU Bootcamp students for their Milestone Project #2
+NCSU Bootcamp students develop this application for their Milestone Project #2

+# PROJECT DESCRIPTION
+By using this project, you will be able to effectively manage your expenses and budget your spending throughout the day, week, and month.
+To access this application, registration is required.

 # DEMO
 https://milestone-2.vercel.app

-# PROJECT DESCRIPTION
+# TECHNOLOGIES
-This project will help you to manage your expenses and help you budget your spending thought out the day, week, and month.
-You will have to register to use this application.
+- Front-end:
+✅ React
+✅ React-dom

+- Back-end:
+✅ Cors
+✅ Dotenv
+✅ Express
+✅ MongoDB
+✅ Mongoose

 # INSTALL
 1. Clone this project into your local device or download the zip file.